mwolfhoffman/postgres-notification-node-listener-demo/Readme.md

 ## To Run

-1. `docker compose up`
+1. Start containers: `docker compose up`
-1. You will see notifications appearing in the server logs when row is inserted into db.
+1. You will see notification appearing in the server logs when row is inserted into db.
+1. Stop containers: `docker compose down -v`